-The table below is broken down by recommendation.
+The table below is broken down by recommendation as recorded in the Whaitua Implementation Programme (WIP).

-Some recommendations in the Whaitua Implementation Programme (WIP) list multiple actions to be completed.
-Where these actions require different mechanisms to implement them, the recommendation is shown in the table as sub-recommendations.
-For example, recommendation 3 is shown as broken down into 3.1, 3.2 and 3.3.
-These in turn show that the recommendation will be implemented through a mixture of Proposed Natural Resources Plan (PNRP) by 2024 and two new deliverables to be commissioned.
+Some recommendations in the WIP list multiple actions to be completed.
+Where these actions require different mechanisms to implement them, the recommendation is broken down in the table as sub-recommendations, reflecting the distinct pieces of work to be implemented.